itsferro/productivity-chat-app/README.md

 - **Technologies Used**: An outline of key technologies and libraries.
 - **Installation Instructions**: Step-by-step guide on how to set up the app locally, including environment setup, database configuration, and running the app.
 - **API Endpoints**: A summary of the key API endpoints along with expected inputs and outputs.
-- **Testing**: How to run the tests for your app.
-- **Contribution**: Guidelines for contributing to the repository.
-- **License**: Indicates the MIT License, which you can update based on your actual licensing preferences.